kth-ees/rocky/docs/connecting.md

+The connections to the server are established using SSH tunnels and then routing the VNC traffic through the tunnel.
+This is done to ensure that the connection is secure and that the VNC traffic is encrypted.

+To connect to the servers, you need to have an SSH key.
+If you don't have one, follow the instructions [here](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

+Submit your **public** SSH key to the course assistant and wait for the accounts to be created.

+**Make sure you don't submit your private key or the key sianture or any other sensitive information.
+Only the public key is needed.**

-Once you have submitted your SSH key, consult the username and port that you have been assigned.
-It will be published in **Files** once the accounts are created.
+Once your account is created, consult the username and port that you have been assigned.
+It will be published in **Files**  or sent to you once the accounts are created.

 To access the servers, you need an SSH and a VNC client.
 We recommend [TigerVNC](https://tigervnc.org/).
 Follow the installation according to your OS.
 You don't need to install the server; only the VNC viewer is sufficient.
 SSH clients should come with most of the modern OS already; if you use an old Windows version, follow [this](https://learn.microsoft.com/en-us/windows/terminal/tutorials/ssh) instructions.